ying-gao/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Ying Gao is a doctoral candidate in [political science](https://polisci.mit.edu/) at MIT, where she is a Graduate Research Fellow at the [MIT Governance Lab](https://mitgovlab.org/).
 Her Ph.D. research spans urban political economy and comparative politics.
-Her dissertation uses quantitative social science methods to examine citizen-state relations through the lens of urban informality.
+Her dissertation uses quantitative social science methods to examine citizen-state relations through the connected lens of urban informality and social capital.

 Some of Ying’s other research projects explore the influence of platform economy and innovative labor organizing, migration-induced demographic diversity, and social accountability, among other interests.